jonnew/Oat/README.md

           sychronization strategy and keeps time.
-Instead of each `pure SOURCE` keeping its own, asychronous clock (e.g. if two cameras are started at different times, they can have different absolute sample numbers at the same real-world time), this centrial clock would be in charge.
+Instead of each `pure SOURCE` keeping its own, asychronous clock (e.g. if two cameras are started at different times, they can have different absolute sample numbers at the same real-world time), this central clock would be in charge.
           This would obviate all issues I'm having with sample number propogation through multi-SOURCE components.
-     - In anycase, the `pure SOURCE` components, esspecially roat-frameserve`, are by far the most primative components in the project at this point and need refactoring to deal with these two issues in a reasonable way.
+     - In anycase, the `pure SOURCE` components, esspecially `oat-frameserve`, are by far the most primative components in the project at this point and need refactoring to deal with these two issues in a reasonable way.
 - [ ] Ideas for shmem performance optimization
      - cv::Mat's have a constructor option that takes a pointer to user data.
        The resultant object does not manage the lifetime of the mat data.
 If I can make this pointer point to shmem, then I can avoid needless copying of mat data.
+     - EDIT: the /src/experiments project now contains a couple simple programs demonstrating how to do this.
+If used correctly, this method could have huge performance benefits.
 - [ ] In line with the comments above about central clock management, it might also be better to have a central anonymous shared memory management.
 Instead of creating a named shared block that can potentially be stranded in the case